minimization/content-resolver-input/README.md

 In both cases, you can edit the config and send a PR right from your web browser.

-## History before 2022-08-30 11:25:25 UTC
+## History rewrite on 2022-11-02

-The history before 2022-08-30 11:25:25 UTC is archived in the [minimization/content-resolver-input-archive](https://github.com/minimization/content-resolver-input-archive) repository.

-The files here are unchanged, just removed the history, because it contained the massive buildroot files we no longer use.
-This should significantly speed up cloning of this repo.
+The history of the repo was rewritten to remove bulky blobs, which means that SHA1 hashes have changed.
+Commit references in git messages *were* updated, but external references will be wrong.
+Previous versions of history are archived in the [minimization/content-resolver-input-archive](https://github.com/minimization/content-resolver-input-archive) repository.